NEBRASKA CHRISTIAN COLLEGE MERGES WITH HOPE INTERNATIONAL UNIVERSITY

-FULLERTON, CA :: Hope International University (HIU) announces the finalization of its historic merger with Nebraska Christian College (NC) in Papillion, Nebraska.
-In early 2015, HIU signed a memorandum of understanding with NC in order to explore the possibility of a partnership between the two longstanding institutions of Christian higher education.
+FULLERTON, CA :: Hope International University (HIU) announces the finalization of its historic merger with Nebraska Christian College (NCC) in Papillion, Nebraska.
+In early 2015, HIU signed a memorandum of understanding with NCC in order to explore the possibility of a partnership between the two longstanding institutions of Christian higher education.
 That exploration culminated in the milestone decision to merge.

 The sister schools share an affiliation with the Christian Church’s Restoration Movement and have a rich combined heritage of more than 160 years.
 The merger builds on the strengths of both institutions, elevates their joint profile, and makes good business sense, as both campuses will increase their capacity more efficiently than two institutions could individually.